nealbob/nealbob.github.io/_posts/2026-9-21-greatest-team2.md

 ## At home or far away

 Geelong are in a unique position as the only Victorian team with a dedicated home stadium.
-Geelong are also one of the few clubs to have played consistently at the same home venue since 1990 (the others being Sydney at the SCG, and Melbourne and Richmond at the MCG).
+Geelong are also one of the few clubs to have played consistently at the same home venue for the entire period since 1990 (the others being Sydney at the SCG, and Melbourne and Richmond at the MCG).
 Kardinia Park is the narrowest playing field in the AFL, and Geelong are able to train there consistently (a luxury many other Victorian teams don't have).

 So what do the data look like when we try to control for that?